Scan to download

 (This week's projects with financing amounts between $10 million and $100 million, data source: Rootdata)

-1. Infrastructure
+I. Infrastructure

 1. Decentralized cloud platform Impossible Cloud completes $7 million financing, led by HV Capital and 1kx

 According to The Block, the decentralized cloud platform Impossible Cloud has completed a $7 million seed round financing, led by HV Capital and 1kx, with participation from Protocol Labs, TS Ventures, and Very Early Ventures.
-The founding team of Impossible Cloud includes Wawrzinek, founder of the gaming studio Goodgame Studios, former Airbnb executive Kaul, and Daniel Baker, co-founder and CTO of the open-source platform D2iQ.
+The founding team of Impossible Cloud includes Wawrzinek, founder of the game studio Goodgame Studios, former Airbnb executive Kaul, and Daniel Baker, co-founder and CTO of the open-source platform D2iQ.
 Impossible Cloud aims to provide decentralized cloud services for B-end users in Web3.
 (Source link)

 2. MPC wallet Portal completes $5.3 million financing, with participation from Haun Ventures and others

-MPC wallet Portal announced the completion of $5.3 million in financing, with participation from Slow Ventures, Haun Ventures, Acrew Capital, Chapter One, and others.
+MPC wallet Portal announced the completion of $5.3 million financing, with participation from Slow Ventures, Haun Ventures, Acrew Capital, Chapter One, and others.

 Portal provides an MPC wallet and Dapp store, making it a product that supports more Web3 applications.
 It is reported that Portal's CEO Raj Parekh previously led Visa's global crypto products division.
 (Source link)